Skip to main content

 • Confirm the MCP server is assigned to the agent in Control Hub

-• Try prompting the agent to explicitly use a specific tool by name
+• Try prompting the agent to use a specific tool by name